Performance & Scalability

 - Change the default administrator password!

-- Use Server Certificates and configure only HTTPS console and service ports.
+- Use Server Certificates and configure only HTTPS console ports.

 - Use the sensitive schema property to avoid disclosing sensitive data in logs.
 See Sensitive Data Masking.